ShortWlf/minecraft-spigot-wlfhardcore/README.md

-# Minecraft-Spigot-WLFHardcore for spigot 1.20
+# Minecraft-Spigot-WLFHardcore - spigot 1.20

 A hardcore plugin for Minecraft.